suak7/esr-signal-classifier/README.md

 ```

 ## Configuration
-All hyperparameters are centralized in `config.py`.
+All hyperparameters can be found in `config.py`.
 Below are the key settings:
 ```python
 # Data
 SIGNAL_LENGTH = 1000